HenrikBechmann/react-super-simple-scroller/README.md

 **dispatchEvent(referenceID, event)** returns `true` or `false`.
 The dispatched event must be synthetic (`event = new Event(‘myevent')`).

 **fetchCradleCells(referenceID?)** no return value.
 This re-runs the fetching of cradle cells.
 Useful to initiate fetch after a change in the underlying data.
 If no referenceID is passed, uses the current axisReferenceID, and just tries to add cells to the existing cradle.
+To clear the scroller, pass an empty string as the referenceID.
 When a referenceID is passed, the cradle is emptied and reset, which can be useful to reposition the cradle after, say, the end user has selected a cell (that may be out of scope) to view, or if the cell sort order has changed.

 The following three are queries of the state of the cradle.